takari/maven-timeline/README.md

 ## How to generate a timeline for your project

-To generate a timeline for your project ddd this section to your `pom.xml`:
+To generate a timeline for your project add this section to your `pom.xml`:

 ```xml
 <extensions>